Rent vs. buy: Why renting may be best for you financially

 • Besides money for the down payment, do you have additional funds to cover the closing costs, which you pay at the time of purchase?

-• Are you free of consumer debt?
+• Are you free of excessive credit card or other high-interest debt?

 If you answered “no” to any of these questions, renting may be the best route for you right now.
-And that’s nothing to be ashamed of—you’ll be better off renting than jumping into the significant responsibilities of homeownership before you’re ready.
+And that’s nothing to be ashamed of—you’ll likely be better off renting than jumping into the significant responsibilities of homeownership before you’re ready.

 2. You’re focusing on other financial goals